 If you are truly looking for companionship, these pressures are pompous and even narcissistic, and they only bring death and destruction.

 If you are truly seeking connection, then you’ve got to have some give and take.

 If you are truly pursuing friendship, then you’ve got to become less demanding and a little more understanding.

 And this is when the decision to open the door or close it becomes essential.

 Not because we need to go around locking out every controlling or domineering person we encounter,

-And not because we become people of the Igor rules and regulations; there must be second chances for mercy to flow.
+And not because we need to become people of only rules and regulations; there must be second chances for mercy to flow.